Wenyunity/algodoo-scripts/OtherFunctions.md

 Some functions that work but don't need the use of README.md

 # Integer Aligning
 Aligns objects to the nearest integer.
-Aligning along zero is not a good idea.
+Aligning across x = 0 or y = 0 is not recommended because toInt rounds by truncation.
 ~~~
 pos = [math.toint(pos(0)), math.toint(pos(1))]
 ~~~